uadmin/uadmin/docs/_build/html/_sources/document_system/coverage.rst.txt

 In `Part 10`_, we will discuss about creating a group permission for a specific model to the user group with some access levels.

+In `Part 11`_, we will talk about setting and getting permissions for Document and Folder records.

+In `Part 12`_, we will discuss about creating a custom Count function that checks the query and the UserID.

+In `Part 13`_, we will discuss about creating a custom AdminPage function that checks the query and the UserID.

+In `Part 14`_, we will discuss about displaying the permission status for each document records.

+In `Part 15`_, we will talk about schema list modifier based on the document list filter that checks the admin status of the user.
+If it is not an admin, what are the models that user can access to.

+In `Part 16`_, we will discuss about customizing your dashboard and publishing your application for the world to see.

 .. _Part 1: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part1.html
 .. _Part 2: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part2.html
 .. _Part 3: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part3.html